SAP-docs/contribution-guidelines/docs/content-contribution/markdown-basics.md

 ## Further reading

 [The Markdown Guide][markdownguide] is a free and open source reference guide.
-In addition, we recommend you take a look at [Mastering Markdown][github-mastering-markdown], one of the [GitHub Guides][github-guides].
+In addition, we recommend you take a look at [Mastering Markdown][github-guides-mastering-markdown], one of the [GitHub Guides][github-guides].

 [markdown]: https://en.wikipedia.org/wiki/Markdown